 28th February 1998

 Molly sat at the kitchen table of her home and listened to the quiet.
-It wasn't truly quiet, the birds sang outside, and the house timbers creaked as they were wont to do, but the sounds of her home were silent.
-She had born and raised seven children, the last of them at Hogwarts, the rest out in the world making their own way, and she was proud of that.
+It wasn't truly quiet.
+The birds sang outside, and the house timbers creaked as they were wont to do, but the sounds of her home were silent.
+She had born and raised seven children.
+The last of them at Hogwarts, the rest out in the world, making their way, and she was proud of that.
 Few families could boast as many sons, and if they looked down at Arthur and herself for being poor, she'd most likely point out that they were rich in the ways that mattered.

-The events of the last week wearied her, Molly could admit to herself that she wanted the fighting over and she could also acknowledge that it wasn't.
+The events of the last week wearied her; Molly could admit to herself that she wanted the fighting over and she could also acknowledge that it wasn't.
 The newspapers spread before her were proof of that.
-She, like everyone else, had been caught off guard by the article in the Prophet.
-She'd owled the Order members including Dumbledore, they had all come back expressing how they hadn't known or expected it.
-Kingsley hadn't replied, but as the Minister of Magic, she'd half expected that, he would be busy, but she was also cross with him.
-He was the Minister of Magic, he should be reigning this Skeeter woman in, not allowing her to corrupt Harry's version of events, if that's even what it was.
+She, like everyone else, had been caught off-guard by the article in the Prophet.
+She'd owled the Order members including Dumbledore.
+They had all come back expressing how they hadn't known or expected it.
+Kingsley hadn't replied, but as the Minister of Magic, she'd half expected that he would be busy, but she was also cross with him.
+He was the Minister of Magic.
+He should be reining this Skeeter woman in.
+Not allowing her to corrupt Harry's version of events, if that was even what the account was.

-It stung more to realise that the muggles had been in her home.
-Had spoken to Minerva and Severus as people they were well acquainted with and that the same Helen Granger who had taken Harry from Molly had had the audacity to threaten Albus Dumbledore in Molly's own kitchen.
-The more she reflected on that, the more embarrassed she became for the woman.
+It stung more to realise that the Muggles had been in her home.
+Had spoken to Minerva and Severus as people they were well acquainted with, and that the same Helen Granger, who had taken Harry from Molly had had the audacity to threaten Albus Dumbledore in Molly's kitchen.
+The more she reflected on that, the more embarrassed Molly was for the woman.
 She surely couldn't have known who Albus was despite her words.

 Thursday and Friday's editions had shocked her to the core.
-It was evident from the tone of all four interviews; if that's what they could be called, for Molly thought they were no more than slanderous attacks on Albus and his efforts to bring them through the dangers of the war with You-Know-Who.
+It was evident from the tone of all four interviews; if you could as far as to call them interviews, that they were out for blood.
+Molly thought they were no more than slanderous attacks on Albus and his efforts to bring them through the dangers of the war with You-Know-Who.
 This Skeeter woman was once again out to paint Albus in a poor light and had dragged the name of Hogwarts through the mud to do so.

-Molly sighed sipping her tea, she hadn't heard from Fred or George, and from what she understood their shop had only reopened in the middle of the week.
+Molly sighed softly and sipped her tea; she hadn't heard from Fred or George.
+From what she understood their shop had only reopened in the middle of the week.
 Then there was Percy.
 She had been delighted and worried when he'd appeared on Friday stood with Kingsley.
-She had thought that he had finally come to his senses and come home, then, Andrea?
+She had thought that he had finally come to his senses and come home.
+Then, Andrea?
 No that wasn't it.
 Audrey, yes, Audrey had appeared, and she'd been even more delighted, except Audrey had rebuffed her advances.
 Molly hadn't been able to discover which family she came from but judging by the air of disapproval the young woman had about her Molly presumed she was from a more neutral family.
 She'd have been a Ravenclaw at Hogwarts Molly thought, although a traitorous part of her mind whispered that she had acted much more like a Slytherin in her dismissal of Albus.
-Although since she also had conversed with the muggles openly, perhaps not.
+Although since she also had conversed with the Muggles openly, perhaps not.

-Ron had written telling her of the rumours of Hogwarts, how Ginny and Neville Longbottom had confirmed they were a couple.
+Ron wrote of the rumours of Hogwarts.
+How Ginny and Neville Longbottom had confirmed they were a couple.
 That snippet of news made Molly's eyes scan the horizon through the window again, looking for the owl bearing the news from her daughter.
 She caught herself and applied herself back to the letter in hand.
 Ron confirmed that the gossip was that the interviews were likely truthful since Ginny, Neville and Luna had met with Harry and Hermione in Hogsmeade and been told the same information then.
 That had gotten about the castle, and the student body had taken the subsequent interviews as the holy grail.
 Ron complained that several girls were now mooning after Snape and Molly felt a pang of sympathy at Ron's unwritten admittance that the witch he had been courting had fallen prey to the practice.

 Molly dropped the letter ignoring her least studious son's complaints about the amount of work he had to do for his NEWTs.
 Ron, she knew, would perform well enough to join the Auror Corps if he wanted after graduation.
 She didn't want him to, but the training would mean he wouldn't see action for at least six months after he graduated and that was still four months off.
 At least he wouldn't have to face the threat of becoming an Auror while there was a brewing war.

 Her thoughts wandered back to the newspapers she'd spread across the table.
 Albus was worried about Harry.
-The owl she'd received back from him had assured her he was going to continue working to find a way to bring Harry back into the fold of the wizarding world and away from the muggles.
-She'd offered to let Harry stay with them, it hadn't been a sacrifice.
-Harry could have been seen by Albus or the healers and have whatever treatment he needed.
-Then he could pick up his life and carry on.
+The owl she'd received back from him had assured her he was going to continue working to find a way to bring Harry back into the fold of the wizarding world and away from the Muggles.
+She'd offered to let Harry stay with them; it hadn't been a sacrifice.
+Albus or the healers could see Harry and administered whatever treatment he needed.
+Then Harry could pick up his life and carry on.
 It might delay his final exams, and she knew Ron would be upset to start training without his friend at his side, but it might not be much of a separation, perhaps no more than a month or more, Merlin willing.

 The sound of knocking on the front door brought her back to herself, and she rose puzzled as to who it might be.
 She opened the door to find Albus stood on her step, brightly robed, smiling genially despite the growing tiredness she could see lining his face